What US actions might have averted World War II?

 Overview

 The 1940s witnessed the worst military conflict in world history.
 Out of more than 70 million combatants from 70 different countries, the editors at Digital History estimate about 17 million dead, including about 400,000 American military personnel out of more than 15 million in uniform.
 All of those figures exclude other types of casualties (such as wounded) and also civilian deaths, which vary widely by source, but which probably exceeded 50 million overall, included nearly 6 million European Jews in Nazi death camps.
 There had been plenty of warnings of impending conflict, but nothing that could have anticipated this type of carnage.
 Americans seemed especially determined to learn lessons from this immense bloodletting.
 The United States was not really isolationist in the years between 1919 and 1941, but there had been a palpable sense of disconnection with the rising tide of problems in Europe and Asia.
 As Russell Baker put it in his memoir, Growing Up, “worlds were burning, but they seemed far away.”
-Baker remembers his family mocking the “sausage-stuffers” of the German American Bund (pictured to the right, marching in New York in 1939).
+Baker remembers his family mocking the “sausage-stuffers” of the German American Bund (pictured above, marching in New York in 1939).
 His mother memorably claimed in 1939, while they lived in Baltimore, that “This is England’s war.
 Let England fight it.”
 Yet once the Japanese launched a surprise attack on Pearl Harbor on December 7, 1941, such cautious sentiment shifted dramatically.
 Under the leadership of Franklin Roosevelt, the United States quickly moved to engage in the global conflict on multiple fronts, not only in the Pacific against Imperial Japan, but also in support of the Allied powers in the European fight against Nazi Germany and Fascist Italy.
 The war turned much of the politics of the previous generation upside down.
 The US was now allied with the Soviet Union.
 American men and materials were being rushed overseas.
 Women were working and contributing mightily to the war effort on what was called the “homefront.”
 There were also periods of terrible panic, such as the decision to relocate Japanese and Japanese-Americans on the West Coast to internment camps.
 Throughout this turbulent period, however, the United States continued to lead what many were already calling the “united nations” against a range of totalitarian threats.
 There was still some signs of economic, social and racial troubles at home, but the national focus had generally moved away from the kind of domestic concerns that had dominated during the Great Depression.